Taraxa-project/taraxa-node/doc/building.md

 ### Install taraxa-node dependencies:

 First you need to get (Brew)[https://brew.sh/] package manager.
-After that you need tot install dependencies with it.
+After that you need to install dependencies with it.
 Clang-18 is used for compilation.

     brew update
     brew install coreutils go autoconf automake gflags git libtool llvm@18 make pkg-config cmake conan snappy zstd rapidjson gmp mpfr libmicrohttpd